Chef Mitchell - Professional Chef

 Too Dry

-Problem: If the tuna cakes are too dry, it may be due to the tuna being drained too thoroughly or not enough binding ingredients.
+Problem: If your tuna cakes are too dry, it can be due to overcooking or insufficient binding ingredients.

-Solution: Add a touch more mayonnaise or egg to the mixture to improve moisture.
-Cooking them for a shorter time can also help retain moisture.
+Solution: Add a bit more mayo or egg to the mixture next time to retain moisture.
+Monitor cooking time closely to avoid dryness.

 Uneven Cooking

-Problem: Uneven cooking can occur if the patties are not uniform in size or if the skillet is overcrowded.
+Problem: Uneven cooking may occur if the patties are not uniform in size or if the skillet temperature varies.

 Lacking Flavor

-Problem: If the cakes lack flavor, it could be due to insufficient seasoning or using bland tuna.
+Problem: If your cakes lack flavor, it can be due to under-seasoning or lack of aromatic ingredients.

-Prevention: Add more soy sauce or spices to the mixture.
-Experimenting with fresh herbs can also enhance the flavor profile.
+Prevention: Next time, add more soy sauce or spices to enhance the taste.
+Fresh herbs can also brighten the flavor profile.

 Wrong Texture